silvacms/documentation/source/silva/buildout.rst

 Installing Paster and ZopeSkel
 ``````````````````````````````

-First install Python Setuptools which is needed to install
+First you need to install Setuptools which is needed to install
 `ZopeSkel`_.
 On UNIX systems, this can be installed through your OS
 package manager, for example on Ubuntu / Debian systems, run: